praetorian-inc/noseyparker/README.md

 **Tip: More detailed help is available with the `help` command or long-form `--help` option.**

+Feel free to ask questions or share ideas in the [Discussions](https://github.com/praetorian-inc/noseyparker/discussions) page.

 ## Contributing
 Contributions are welcome, particularly new regex rules.
 Developing new regex rules is detailed in a [separate document](docs/RULES.md).

-If you are considering making significant code changes, please [open an issue](https://github.com/praetorian-inc/noseyparker/issues/new) first to start discussion.
+If you are considering making significant code changes, please [open an issue](https://github.com/praetorian-inc/noseyparker/issues/new) or [start a discussion](https://github.com/praetorian-inc/noseyparker/discussions/new/choose) first.

 ## License